“If it ain’t broke, don’t fix it.”

-Recently, we were approached by a medical practice who were looking to extract 15 years of patient data from their Visual FoxPro based practice management system, and import it into cloud based Cliniko.
+Recently, we were approached by a medical practice who were looking to extract 15 years of patient data from their legacy system: Visual FoxPro based practice management system, and import it into cloud-based Cliniko.

 Microsoft officially terminated FoxPro support back in 2007, but the client continued with the application for a further 10 years, which is a compelling example of the digital inertia that can be a problem facing many established businesses.

 The client’s data was stored in a large database comprising in excess of 20,000 patient records plus oodles of supporting data in more than 400 tables.
 We were tasked with finding a way to extract the said data, map as much as possible to the Cliniko schema and import it, either by use of the Cliniko API or CSV file import.

 The first step was to assess export and connectivity options available within the application itself.
 At this point it was important to outline what was possible and carefully manage the client’s expectations.
 Straight away we found that the limited export options available suffered from the standard 254 character memo field limitation (which also hampers getting data out of the Access engine).
 This limitation causes all memo fields to be ignored in queries and text exports unless explicitly cast to less than 255 characters.
 Since a lot of key information – some it highly verbose – was stored in memo fields, an alternative approach had to be found.

 A big concern with a project like this is the extent of the vendor lock-in.
 Typically, FoxPro tables are stored as .FPT files and fortunately this time, we found that it was possible to connect via ODBC/ADO to the database.
 Subsequently, we were then able to use a scripting language to run queries against it and generate outputs – although the database engine’s age did display some idiosyncrasies to be sure, such as lack of direct support for recordset paging and the consequent memory issues.